-Essential property, the consciousness that the technician naturally possesses, and more generally all living beings, is irreducible to any neuronal physicochemical interaction of the brain considering the 'indistinguishability theorem'.
-As a result, it would be of a non-physical nature since it is not measurable.

-If consciousness were measurable, it could be defined by complementary dual attributes such as hot/cold, white/black,... and the computation of predicates (or descriptors) applied to the new system {sensor + consciousness} would then show the following : adding this consciousness to the sensor system whose states were originally indistinguishable, would only increase the number of states perceived by the sensor system without reducing the indistinguishability of its states.
+Essential property, the consciousness that the technician naturally possesses, and more generally all living beings, is that considering the 'indistinguishability theorem', irreducible to any neuronal physicochemical interaction of the brain.
+In other words, it would be of a non-physical nature as it is non-measurable.
+If consciousness were measurable, it could be defined by complementary dual attributes such as hot/cold, white/black,... and the computation of predicates (or descriptors) applied to the new system {sensor + consciousness} would then show that adding this consciousness to the sensor system whose states were originally indistinguishable would only increase the number of states perceived by the sensor system without reducing the indistinguishability of its states.
 Consciousness would therefore be of a non-physical nature.